dpipstudio/botwave/README.md

 <h4> <a href="https://botwave.dpip.lol">botwave.dpip.lol btw</a></h4>
 </div>

 BotWave is a system for broadcasting audio files over FM radio using Raspberry Pi devices.
 It consists of a server and client application that work together to manage and broadcast audio files.
+It uses [bw_custom](https://github.com/dpipstudio/bw_custom) as a backend, based on [PiFmRds](https://github.com/ChristopheJacquet/PiFmRds).

 ## Features